 Baìo of Sampeyre

-From February 12 to 23 one of the most traditional feasts, celebrated every 5 years
+On February 2022 one of the most traditional feasts celebrated every 5 years

 The Baìo (also known as Baio of Sampeyre) is a traditional festival that takes place every five years in the municipality of Sampeyre, in the Varaita Valley (province of Cuneo, Piedmont).
-The “Baìo di Sampeyre” is one of the most important and ancient traditional festivals in the Italian Alps.
-In 2017 this festival takes place from February the 12th to 23rd.
+The “Baìo di Sampeyre” is one of the most important and ancient traditional festivals in the Italian Alps.,celebrated in the days of Carnival.
+The next edition is forecasted in February 2022.

 The Baìo’s origin goes back before than 1000, when Saracens invaders (traditionnally people coming from Souther Mediterranean Sea) were driven away by the native population.
 The feast was created to commemorates this victory.